Théo Dumont

 News

-Mar 26, 2026 :bookmark_tabs: Our preprint Learning Monge maps by lifting and constraining Wasserstein gradient flows with Théo Lacombe and François-Xavier Vialard is available on arxiv.
+Mar 26, 2026 :bookmark_tabs: Our preprint Learning Monge maps with constrained drifting models with Théo Lacombe and François-Xavier Vialard is available on arXiv.

-Oct 29, 2025 :bar_chart: I presented a poster at the GdR IASIS Modèles génératifs : diffusion, flow matching et leurs applications in Lyon, on learning Monge maps by lifting and constraining Wasserstein gradient flows. [poster]
+Oct 29, 2025 :bar_chart: I presented a poster at the GdR IASIS Modèles génératifs : diffusion, flow matching et leurs applications in Lyon, on learning Monge maps with constrained drifting models. [poster]

-Jan 1, 2025 :tv: I gave a talk at the conference Infinite-dimensional Geometry: Theory and Applications at the ESI Vienna, about learning Monge maps by lifting and constraining Wasserstein gradient flows.
+Jan 1, 2025 :tv: I gave a talk at the conference Infinite-dimensional Geometry: Theory and Applications at the ESI Vienna, about learning Monge maps with constrained drifting models.

 Oct 29, 2024 :tv: I gave a talk at the Congrès des Jeunes Chercheur.es en Mathématiques Appliquées (CJC-MA) in Lyon, on the existence of Monge maps for the Gromov–Wasserstein problem. [slides, paper]